 Everybody wants to know about the best new restaurants in Los Angeles.
 And for that, you can head to our Hit List.
-If you live on the Eastside, though, you’ve realistically lost the desire to drive to a pasta place 45 minutes away that your coworker says has good focaccia.
+But if you live on the Eastside, you’ve long ago lost the desire to drive to a pasta place 45 minutes away just to try some focaccia your coworker swears by.
 Or perhaps you’re a die-hard Westsider who wants to make the most of a meal on the other side of town.

-This isn’t a list of all the restaurants in LA that opened last week or even last month - you can go here for that.
-These are the newest exciting restaurants on the Eastside.
+This isn’t a list of all the restaurants that opened last week or even last month - you can go here for those These are our picks for the newest, most-exciting spots on the Eastside.

 East Hollywood’s Found Oyster serves some of the best seafood in town.
 We’re convinced they infuse something much more addictive than clams into their clam cakes (maybe it’s the bacon-fat tartar sauce on top), and we’d order their chicken-fried oysters by the dozen if we could.
 But your experience at Found isn’t just about the food: Walking into this place feels like you’re joining a club that no one else is in - just you, the cooks, and the friendly folks behind the bar.
 It’s the kind of place that every neighborhood in LA needs, but only one has, so if you live on the Eastside, make sure you take advantage of it.

 Despite a prime location right on Sunset Blvd. in Echo Park, Bar Avalon is still a bit of a secret in the neighborhood.
 But given their delicious, comfort-laden food, affordable wine list, and warm space that feels like you’re in a friend’s living room, we suspect that won’t be the case for long.
 We haven’t eaten a bad dish here, but the blue prawns in piri piri sauce, the halwa desserts, and our favorite roast chicken in LA are standouts that need to be ordered.
 So are the $6 glasses of natural wine - but we probably don’t need to convince you to order a couple of those.